 Terry is a veteran investigative journalist.
 An editor for CorpWatch since 2003, Terry brings extensive experience.
 She is a senior editor at In These Times, and previously edited Amnesty International's US magazine.
 More recently, Terry's work has expanded into film notes and research, working on such films as Academy Award winner Fahrenheit 911 and Sundance documentary grand prize winner "Trouble the Water."
 Her reporting has appeared in Harper's, The Nation online, New Scientist, the Boston Globe and other publications.

-Chris Thompson (freelance writer)
+Chris Thompson (staff writer)

 Chris Thompson is a former staff writer for the East Bay Express, Slate and the Village Voice.
 He has also written freelance for a variety of national publications, including the New York Times, Salon, Slate, the Center for Public Integrity, and Rolling Stone.
 His awards include the 2003-04 Northern California Society of Professional Journalists award for best investigative story for “The AXT Way,” a story about a semiconductor manufacturing company that poisoned up to 500 Chinese immigrant laborers with arsenic; and a 1999 California Newspaper Publishers Association award for best environmental reporting, for “Our Chernobyl,” a story on a massive tire dump that caught fire and poisoned neighbors in Modesto, California.

-Khalil Bendib (freelance cartoonist)
+Khalil Bendib (cartoonist)